-A question I get a lot is about the workouts Pros do after finishing their round
+A question I get a lot is about the workouts Pros do after finishing a competitive round of golf.

 Of course, that's one of the reasons that you rarely see Tour players on TMZ.
 It's tough to get into late-night trouble when you're in bed by 10:00.

 Waking up at 3:30 in the morning goes hand-in-hand with the need for caffeine.

 Anyone that's spent more than an hour with me knows that I usually have a Starbucks cup in my hand.
 Unfortunately, I've found very few Starbucks that open before 5:30.
 (Most open at 6:00.)
 Instant Starbucks VIA packets are the 15th club in my bag.

 At 5:00 in the morning, the most important thing for players with early tee times is the warm-up.